98% of our motorcycle accident claims are funded through a Conditional Fee Agreement, which is more commonly known as a No Win, No Fee agreement.

-The following information should help set out what steps ought to be taken in order to pursue a claim for compensation in the unfortunate event of having a cycling accident.
+The following information provides steps to be taken in order to claim for compensation for motorcycle accident injuries.

-The burden of proving fault on the part of a third party rests with you as the Claimant.
-You should take the following steps to maximise your prospects of pursuing a successful claim.
+- The burden of proving fault on the part of a third party rests with you as the Claimant.
+You should take the following steps to maximise your prospects of pursuing a successful motorcycle accident claim.

-- Photographic evidence.
-If possible obtain photographic evidence of the scene of the accident.
-If the accident was caused by a pothole it is important that very good photographic evidence is obtained before the council are notified of the incident.
-The danger is that if the incident is reported to the council before photographic evidence is obtained then the council could repair the pothole and there could then later be arguments about the dimensions of the defect.
-Photographs of potholes should clearly indicate the length, depth and width of the pothole.
+- Photographic evidence - If possible obtain photographic evidence of the scene of the accident.
+If the accident was caused by a road defect it is important that very good photographic evidence is obtained before the council is notified of the incident.
+The danger is that if the incident is reported to the council before photographic evidence is obtained then the council could repair the defect and there could then later be arguments about the dimensions of the defect.
 There should also be photographs indicating where the defect is in relation to landmarks e.g. street furniture.

 It is increasingly commonplace for motor insurers to make direct contact with potential Claimants at the earliest opportunity and make early settlement offers.
 The offers that are made are usually low and if they are accepted they are accepted on a full and final settlement basis.
 It is important that you always obtain legal advice before accepting an offer in settlement of your personal injury claim.
 Insurers will often take advantage of a Claimant who has not obtained legal advice.

-You should obtain a quote for the cost of any damage to your bicycle from a reputable cycle shop.
-If the bicycle is deemed a ‘write off’ do obtain confirmation in writing from the cycle shop and confirmation of the cost of a ‘like for like’ bicycle.
+You should obtain a quote for the cost of any damage to your motorbike.
+If the motorbike is deemed a ‘write off’ do obtain confirmation in writing and confirmation of the cost of a ‘like for like’ motorbike.

 If you can, provide original receipts for your damaged clothing (including helmet).